 In any outfit, animal print can be used in a variety of ways.
 Either the entire fabric can be printed or half of it can be printed while the other half is kept bare.
 Alternatively, prints can be restricted to the borders or the neckline.
 Another interesting variation is that of mixed prints, in which different animals’ prints like tigers, leopards, zebras etc. are mixed in one continuous design.

-With any type of animal print outfit, be it Indian or western, metallic jewelry is a great addition.
-From silver and gold to brass, bronze or copper, most metals add a certain glamour and power to animal print dresses.
+With any type of animal print outfit, be it Indian or western, metallic jewelry including exquisite bridal jewelry is a great addition.
+From silver and gold to brass, bronze, or copper, most metals add a certain glamour and power to animal print dresses.
+The right choice of bridal jewelry can elevate your look, bringing together the boldness of animal prints with the elegance of well-chosen accessories.